 Invoice factoring is a process of drawing funds against invoices.
-Invoice factoring nature and a process is similar to that of invoice discounting; however the main difference is that the invoice discounting is confidential while invoice factoring is not.
+Invoice factoring nature and a process are similar to invoice discounting; however, the main difference is that invoice discounting is confidential while invoice factoring is not.
 Invoice factoring / discounting is a kind of working capital financing facility.
-This facility can ease the liquidity issues faced by small and medium-sized firms especially when debtor realization period is high.
+This facility can ease the liquidity issues small and medium-sized firms face, especially when the debtor realization period is high.

-The factoring process details may vary from one company to the other; however, the broad framework remains the same.
-The standard step by step invoice factoring process are as follows:
+The factoring process details may vary from one company to another; however, the broad framework remains the same.
+The standard step by step invoice factoring process is as follows:

 Invoice Factoring Process

 A company sells goods or services to one of its customers as per the agreed terms and conditions.

-Step 2: The invoice for the goods and/or services provided is issued to the customer.
-After this, a copy of the invoice which needs to be factored is sent to the factoring company.
-It may be noted that the invoice sent to the customer usually has instruction for a customer to pay the value of the invoice directly to the factoring company.
-This is normally not the case in case of bill/invoice discounting.
+The invoice for the goods and/or services provided is issued to the customer.
+After this, a copy of the invoice, which needs to be factored, is sent to the factoring company.
+One thing to note is that the invoice sent to the customer usually has instructions for a customer to pay the value of the invoice directly to the factoring company.
+This is normally not the case with bill/invoice discounting.
+(Refer to Terms of Factoring)

-Step 4: The factoring company advances cash to the company usually within 24 hours.
-The percentage of advance given usually ranges between 80% to 90% of the invoice value and the balance is kept as a reserve payment and a part of it as its fee that is charged for convenience.
-The percentage of advance may depend on upon the credit comfort that the factoring company has on the debtor after it does the credit appraisal of the debtor.
+The factoring company advances cash to the company usually within 24 hours.
+The percentage of advance given usually ranges between 80% to 90% of the invoice value, and the balance is kept as a reserve payment and a part of it as its fee that is charged for convenience.
+The percentage of advance may depend on the credit comfort that the factoring company has on the debtor after it does the credit appraisal of the debtor.

-Step 5: On the due date, the customer will make payment directly to the factoring company or the factoring company may arrange for collection from the customer.
+On the due date, the customer will make payment directly to the factoring company, or the factoring company may arrange for collection from the customer.

-Step 6: Upon receipt of the payments from the customer, the factoring company releases the balance cash after deducting the factoring fee.
-The factoring fee is usually the processing fee and interest charge based on the amount of invoice and number of days until the amount is received.
+Upon receipt of the payments from the customer, the factoring company releases the balance cash after deducting the factoring fee.
+The factoring fee is usually the processing fee and interest charge on the basis of the amount of the invoice and the number of days until receives the amount.